taikedz/reback/README.md

 Reback can be queried via two HTTP endpoints.
 Any agent can choose which port to listen on, which can be discovered via a UDP query to the main pinging port.

+> dev note : implement this in the binary. auto-discover the port, and then issue the HTTP request, transparently

 ### `%http-port` to ping receipt port

 A UDP packet with a single payload `%http-port` causes the agent to respond with an ASCII-encoded port number to which HTTP queries can be made